ACTEA-Erasmus/m2c4-aplc/Ad06/Subchapter05.md

 ## Reset procedure elements

 The **reset procedure** gets used to create a checked reset signal.
 Checked because the signal coming from ex. an electrical reset button(NO-contact) can include issues like:
-- An electrical circuit of the reset button can have a shortcircuit (it is like the button is being pressed the entire time)
+- An electrical circuit of the reset button can have a short circuit (it is like the button is being pressed the entire time)
 - The reset button is electrically bridged (it is like the button is being pressed the entire time)
 - Bad/fake contact in the electrical circuit of the reset button (it is possible by vibrations in the installation the contact on/off/on/off/on/off/.. switches)

-Because these situations can lead to oncontrolled situations, the reset procedure gets designed with the following functionalities:
+Because these situations can lead to uncontrolled situations, the reset procedure gets designed with the following functionalities:
-- LHL[^3] functionality after pressing the reset button (iBtnReset) this between a set time (the high range) has to be let go to produce a outputsignal
+- LHL[^3] functionality after pressing the reset button (iBtnReset) this between a set time (the high range) has to be let go to produce an outputsignal
-- A checked outputsignal that is max.
-1s TRUE (oReset_1s)
+- A checked output signal that is max.
+1s is TRUE (oReset_1s)
-- A checked outputsignal that is max.
+- A checked output signal that is max.
 1 PLC-cycle TRUE is (=edge signal)(oReset)

 ![Simple image of control module LHL reset procedure ](../Ad06/Images/Operationdiagram_LHLreset.jpg)

 [^3]: LHL = Low / High / Low

-It is possible with the description to draft a operation scheme for the control module with the name FB_PE_Reset
+It is possible with the description to draft an operation scheme for the control module with the name FB_PE_Reset

 ![Operationscheme FB_PE_Reset ](../Ad06/Images/OperationschemeFB_PE_Reset.jpg)

-The endresult is a **"Function buildblock"** which looks like the following images.
+The end result is a **"Function building block"** which looks like the following images.

 | Text |Image |
 | :---:      | :----:            |
 | FDB example  | ![TIA image of control module FB_PE_Reset ](../Ad06/Images/TIA-FB_PE_Reset.jpg)  |
 | More simple example  | ![Simple image of control module FB_PE_Reset ](../Ad06/Images/SimpleFB_PE_Reset.jpg)  |

-## Twopoint controller with hysteresis
+## Two-point controller with hysteresis

-A **twopoint controller with hysteresis** uses an on-off switch to switch an actuator either on or off in function of a measure physical unit (= measured value x) and the desired physical unit (= setpoint W).
+A **two-point controller with hysteresis** uses an on-off switch to switch an actuator either on or off in function of a measure physical unit (= measured value x) and the desired physical unit (= setpoint W).

-a **twopoint controller with hysteresis** is consequently an on-off circuit with extra functionality like:
+A **two-point controller with hysteresis** is consequently an on-off circuit with extra functionality like:
 - The result of the controller (oY) is also offered inverted (oY_NOT)
 - The possibility to switch the controller on and off.
-With turned-off controllers all the controloutputs have the status FALSE(oY & oY_NOT)
+With turned-off controllers all the control outputs have the status FALSE(oY & oY_NOT)
 - Setpoint (iW), the measured value (iX) and the hysteresis (iH) are adjustable

 It is possible with the description to draft an operation scheme for the control module with the name FB_PE_TWPH

 ![Operationscheme FB_PE_ON-OFF ](../Ad06/Images/OperationschemeFB_PE_TWPH.jpg)

-The endresult is a **"Function buildblock"** which looks like the following images.
+The end result is a **"Function building block"** which looks like the following images.

 | Text |Image |
 | :---:      | :----:            |